jrnold/r4ds-exercise-solutions/docs/rmarkdown.md

 <div class="answer">

 This exercise is mostly left to the reader.
-Recall that the keyboard shortcut to knit a file is `Cmd/Ctrl + Alt + I`.
+Recall that the keyboard shortcut to knit a file is `Cmd/Ctrl + Alt + K`.

 </div>